The Christmas gifts weren’t even unwrapped yet, but they were all staring me down every day as they laid under the tree. I was not joyful.

 I vowed to never get to that place of overwhelm, burden, resentment and stress over Christmas again.

-We do enjoy the act of giving, and I personally love seeing their faces light up in excitement because we found them the perfect gift for them to enjoy.
+We do enjoy the act of giving, and I personally love seeing their faces light up in excitement because we found them the perfect gift.
 I love spending our Christmas days enjoying the gifts and using them, and using them all year round.
-I love the appreciation and gratitude my children express when they are given gifts.
+The appreciation and gratitude my children express when they are given gifts is a gift.

 I want to help you enjoy this Christmas season with a grateful heart.
 I want you to feel so much joy and peace in your heart that it overflows into everyone and everything around you.
-I want to help you un-scrooge your Christmas this year.
+Un-scrooge your Christmas this year.

 This isn’t about finding a nice way to tell your family and friends that you are only wanting to accept gifts in the form of experiences this year.
 I won’t be teaching you how to put a band-aid on such a huge open wound like that.
-I want to help you get to the root of the issue for you and that is how you are living the other 11 months of the year.
-Being unable to pay to ship all of our worldly possessions across the continent was the best gift for my motherhood and family because it gave me everything I wanted in motherhood – time, energy, presence and love.
+Let’s get to the root of the issue for you and that is how you are living the other 11 months of the year.
+Being unable to pay to ship all of our worldly possessions across the continent was the best gift for my motherhood and family.
+It gave me everything I wanted in motherhood – time, energy, presence and love.

 I want to give you this too, my sweet friend.